 Cacti are low-maintenance plants that generally thrive with neglect and do not require a lot of pampering.
-It might surprise you to find that cacti can and do need to be pruned now and then.
-Cactus pruning is not always necessary, and when to prune a cactus plant will depend upon why you are trimming it.
+It might surprise you to find that cacti do need to be pruned occasionally.
+Cactus pruning is not always necessary, and when to prune a cactus plant will depend on why you are trimming it.

 Can You Trim a Cactus?

 New growers may ask, "Can you trim a cactus?"
 Most cacti do not need any form of shaping unless they have a huge limb that looks ready to tip the plant over.
-The major reasons for trimming a cactus are to remove parts to root for new plants, remove offsets or pups for the same reason, reinvigorate a plant that has gotten too tall or too leggy, and take off damaged material.
+The main reasons for trimming a cactus are to remove parts of the root for new plants, remove offsets or pups for the same reason, rejuvenate a plant that has become too tall or leggy, and remove damaged material.

 Cacti come in a wide range of forms.
 Pruning can enhance these forms while preventing overcrowding and increasing the chance of disease, mildew, and unhealthy plants.
 Opuntias have pads that serve as leaves, and these are easy to remove and can be used to start new plants.
 Columnar cacti may get too tall or spindly and require a judicious beheading to force branching or only thicker stems.
 Still, other cacti will produce flower stalks that are persistent and become ugly when dead.
-Removal of these will restore the beauty of the plant.
+Removing these will restore the plant's beauty.

-Trimming cacti has various purposes, but the good news is that you can use many of the parts you remove to start new plants.
+Trimming cacti has various purposes, but the good news is that you can use many of the removed parts to start new plants.

 How to Cut Back a Cactus

 The "how" of cutting back a cactus answers like a bad joke.
-The simple answer is very careful.
-Most cacti have some spine or prickle, which can be painful to encounter.
-Use thick gloves and wear long pants and sleeves for the bigger garden specimens.
+The simple answer is cautious.
+Most cacti have some spines or prickles, which can be painful to encounter.
+Use thick gloves and wear long pants and sleeves when handling larger garden specimens.

-The tool will depend upon the size of the plant, but most will succumb to pruners.
+The tool will depend on the size of the plant, but most will be suitable for pruners.
 Therefore, only the largest will require a saw.
-As with all pruning, ensure the tool is sharp and clean to avoid injuring the plant and decrease disease chances.
+As with all pruning, ensure the tool is sharp and clean to avoid injuring the plant and reduce the chances of disease.

-Remove limbs at the branch point but be careful not to cut into the main stem.
-Pads or leaves may just snap off, or you can use pruners to remove them.
+Remove limbs at the branch point, but be careful not to cut into the main stem.
+Pads or leaves may snap off; you can also use pruners to remove them.

-For a big job like cutting back a columnar specimen, use a saw and remove the main trunk at the point you want to see branching or at the height you require the plant.
+For a big job like cutting back a columnar specimen, use a saw and remove the main trunk at the point where you want to see branching or at the desired height.
 Then, try to remove the stem at a growth point.

 What to Do With Pruned-off Parts